-Hold the expansion card with the network ports facing you and insert the card into a back panel slot as shown in Figure 2-1.
+2 Hold the expansion card with the network ports facing you and insert the card into a back panel slot as shown in the following figure.
 Make sure you insert the card into the guides within the same plane.

 Figure 2-1.
 Inserting an expansion card into a MAX slot